Industrial Leak Detection

 Application Scenes

-Pipe racks, tank yards, pump rooms, chemical dosing areas, wastewater facilities, and stormwater channels can be validated with existing footage before adding new hardware.
+Pipe racks, tank yards, pump rooms, chemical dosing areas, wastewater facilities, and stormwater channels can be scoped in a 30-minute meeting before footage is shared.
+Video validation comes after NDA and clear PoC boundaries.

-Identify which pipe, pump, tank, wastewater route, or operating condition creates visible wetness or seepage.
+Identify which pipe, pump, tank, wastewater route, or operating condition creates visible wetness or seepage without sharing confidential footage upfront.

-Use recorded footage to test whether wetness, reflections, flow traces, and spread patterns can be surfaced as monitoring candidates under current conditions.
+Use recorded footage after NDA to test whether wetness, reflections, flow traces, and spread patterns can be surfaced as monitoring candidates.

 Ad Search Fit